ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 ```
 #!/bin/bash

-# Asking the user to enter a value.
+# Asking the user to enter their name.
 echo "Please enter your name first:"
 read name

-# Checking if the user's name matches our required name.
+# Checking if the user's name matches required name.
-if [ "$name" = "Stewart" ]; then
+if [ "$name" = "Peter" ]; then

     # Display the secret if the name is valid.
-    echo "Welcome Stewart!
-Here is the secret: THM_Script"
+    echo "Welcome Peter Ahn!
+The secret password is 123."

 else

     # Message if the condition fails.
+Meaning user entered wrong name.
     echo "Sorry!
-You are not authorized to access the secret."
+You are not authorized to access the secret password!"

 fi
 ```